MonetDB/MonetDBLite-Java/README.md

 [![Build Status](https://travis-ci.org/hannesmuehleisen/MonetDBLite-Java.svg?branch=master)](https://travis-ci.org/hannesmuehleisen/MonetDBLite-Java)

-> **IMPORTANT** This repository will no longer maintained, since MonetDBe-Java has been released: https://github.com/MonetDBSolutions/MonetDBe-Java MonetDBe is the spiritual successor to MoneDBLite, which resulted from a further remodulation of MonetDB to accommodate embedded connections.
+> **IMPORTANT** This repository will no longer be maintained, since MonetDBe-Java has been released: https://github.com/MonetDBSolutions/MonetDBe-Java MonetDBe is the spiritual successor to MoneDBLite, which resulted from a further remodulation of MonetDB to accommodate embedded connections.